-- Extra time for to fund a retirement plan.
-This benefit is for Self-employed persons . .
-Filing an extension provides these taxpayers with an extra six months to fund their retirement planmay want to fund a SEP-IRA, solo 401(k) or SIMPLE-IRA plan for themselves
+- Self employed taxpayers get extra time for to fund a retirement plan because filing an extension provides self employed taxpayers with an extra six months to fund a SEP-IRA, solo 401(k) or SIMPLE-IRA plan for themselves

 3 Ways to Request for Tax Extension Deadline

-- You can pay all or part of your estimated income tax due and indicate that the payment is for an extension of filing date .
-For payment , you can use Direct Pay,the Electronic Federal Tax Payment System, or using a credit or debit card.
+- First is the best way .
+Pay all or part of your estimated income tax due and indicate that the payment is for an extension of filing date .
+You will get automatic extension without the need to file Form 4868.

-- You can file application for extension of due date for filing tax return by submitting Form 4868 electronically .
-This you can do irs e file extension either through your home computer or by seeking help of tax professional who uses e-file.
+- Second is to actually file Form 4868 electronically .
+For this , you can also use free file program or by seeking help of tax professional who uses e-file.

 - Lastly , you can file a paper Form 4868 and enclose payment of your estimate of tax due.